-As a youngster who perhaps just finished with high school or a proud recent graduate, do you sometimes feel a bit fed up and despondent following decline notifications from your numerous job applications?
+As a youngster who perhaps just finished high school or a proud recent graduate, do you sometimes feel a bit fed up and despondent following decline notifications from your numerous job applications?

-It’s a bit of a conundrum right: Can’t find a job because they want experience, can’t gain experience before finding a job.
+It’s a bit of a conundrum right: Can’t find a job because they want to experience, can’t gain experience before finding a job.
 Moreover, so the circle moves around and around: send application, get rejected, send another application, get declined as if the repeat button just never stops!

 Fortunately, it’s all entirely up to you to make it stop.
 Instead of focussing on securing the perfect opportunity, aim to find the right opportunity for right now.
 Gain experience and start earning a living.
 The job-seeking journey is always easier when you have employment status listed as currently working instead of unemployed at the moment.

 Herewith some of the highest paying jobs for newbies wanting to join the World of Work.

 Weird & Wonderful